MK6554/av_userfilter_v4l2_webcamera/README.md

    ```sh
    /path/to/avexecutor/bin/Console ./avs/uf_linux.avproj
    ```
-6. Open a web browser and visit hosted WebHMI You should see live feed from the connected camera.
+6. Open a web browser and visit hosted WebHMI.
+You should see live feed from the connected camera.
    ```sh
    localhost:9090/
    ```